The Bankrate promise

-Getting your first credit card can be a really exciting and symbolic moment in young adulthood.
+Getting your first credit card can be an exciting and symbolic moment in young adulthood.
 Not only does having a credit card make managing life as an adult easier in a lot of ways, but when used thoughtfully, it can be a great tool for building a stronger credit history.

 But despite the many benefits that can come along with having a credit card, you’ll want to think carefully before applying for your first one.
 Credit cards come with a lot of responsibility, so if you’re considering opening your first line of credit, here are a few things to keep in mind as you decide whether you’re ready for a credit card.